-The Israel Defense Forces on Thursday said it had eliminated a Palestinian Islamic Jihad terrorist who infiltrated the Jewish state from Gaza during the Hamas-led Oct.
-7, 2023, massacre.
+The Israel Defense Forces on Thursday said it had killed a Palestinian Islamic Jihad terrorist who infiltrated the Jewish state from Gaza during the Hamas-led Oct.
+7, 2023, massacre, and, separately, two other terrorists planning imminent attacks.

 Abd al-Rahman Ammar Hassan Khudari was killed earlier this week while advancing the Iranian-backed terror group’s plans to attack Israeli soldiers deployed in the Strip’s north, according to the statement.